LGMCTS: Language-Guided Monte-Carlo Tree Search for Executable Semantic Object Rearrangement

 \section{CONCLUSION}

 We introduced LGMCTS, a new framework for tabletop, semantic object rearrangement tasks.
 LGMCTS stands out by accepting free-form natural language input, accommodating multiple pattern requirements, and jointly solving goal pose generation and action planning.
-However, its main drawback is the extended execution time for complex scenes.
-Improving the tree search efficiency is a key research direction.
-Currently tailored for tabletop pick-place setups, future work should explore LGMCTS's adaptability to more complex rearrangement contexts.
+Its main limitation is the extended execution time for complex scenes, highlighting the need for improved tree search efficiency.
+Future research should focus on adapting LGMCTS to more complex rearrangement scenarios.